 In 1996, Dutch director Marleen Gorris won an Oscar for this talkie, Antonia’s Line.

 This Academy Award winner is all about women-power.
-The film narrates the story of a strong-headed lady who lives at her family farm without a permanent relationship with a man.
+The film narrates a strong-headed lady who lives at her family farm without a permanent relationship with a man.

 She decides to have a child without a husband.
 Her child follows the same path representing an independent woman’s freedom.

 Antonia’s Line offers a beautifully refreshing depiction of love in all shapes and sizes.

 With everyday language used and basic vocab, the film is suitable for all levels of Dutch language learners.